Annual Report on the Japanese

 The money multiplier has been on a long-term downward trend.
 This is mainly due to a rise in the cash/deposits ratio of the non-financial sectors, such as households and firms.
 The preference for cash in portfolios has strengthened against the prolonged low interest rates.

 During the 1999 - 2000 period and after 2001, the money multiplier declined much steeper than its long-term downtrend.
 This is because both the cash/deposits ratio and the reserves/deposits ratio of the financial sector rose.
 The decline during the 1999 - 2000 period can also be attributed to a fall in the opportunity costs of holding liquidity and to moves against the Y2K problem.
 The decline after 2001 can also be attributed to the fact that the monetary base supplied by the quantitative easing was not fully used in the process of credit creation, as well as to moves related to the proposed abolition of full deposit guarantee and management integration.
 Behind all these is the decline in bank loans.
-Bank loans decreased because (i) the corporate sector has been repaying debts to banks as part of its efforts to dissolve excess debts, and (ii) the banking sector has been reducing loans to risky corporations due to their reduced capacity to accept risk.
+Bank loans decreased because 1) the corporate sector has been repaying debts to banks as part of its efforts to dissolve excess debts, and 2) the banking sector has been reducing loans to risky corporations due to their reduced capacity to accept risk.

 Behind the low growth of money supply, the credit creation function did not work fully due to the strong preference for cash in portfolios and the decline in bank loans.

-Figure 1-3-6 Changes
+Figure 1-3-6 Changes in Money Multiplier

 Money supply and GDP